DNS hosting: quick start

 -

 Make sure you have a domain name and access to the control panel of the domain registrar where it is registered.
-If you do not already have a domain name, register him.
+If you do not already have a domain name, register it.

 Servercore does not provide domain registration and renewal services.